marcanjoul/Interactive-Restaurant-Kiosk/README.md

   Save receipts to a file
   Add order history or timestamps
   GUI version (CLI → mobile app someday!)

+- ⭐ **Why This Project?**

+  Although not solving a real-world problem directly, this project shines as a portfolio-quality demonstration of low-level logic, modular architecture, and interactive user design — all built in C
 - 👨‍💻 **Author**

   Mark Anjoul
   Computer Science Student · Self-driven coder · Project-based learner

-- ⭐ **Why This Project?**

-  Although not solving a real-world problem directly, this project shines as a portfolio-quality demonstration of low-level logic, modular architecture, and interactive user design — all built in C
+- **Copyright**
+  © 2025 Mark Anjoul.
+This project is for educational and portfolio purposes only.
+  Not licensed for commercial use or redistribution.